gdlyan/yc-playground/nocodb-pg-tf/03 Create PostgreSQL Server/readme.md

 ```
 If the value passed to the module with the variable `var.recreate_data_disk` is equal to *"none"* (which is a default value) then Terraform will look your cloud/folder for a compute disk named "pg-data-disk" and import the same into Terraform state.
 > Passing "empty" as the value for `var.recreate_data_disk` is the assertion that there is a disk named *"pg-data-disk"* in the folder
+>
 > Be careful: Terraform will shoot an error if there is no disk with such a name in your folder

 If the value of `var.recreate_data_disk` is *"empty"* then Terraform will create a new empty unpartitioned unformatted disk.
 > Passing "empty" as the value for `var.recreate_data_disk` is the assertion that there is no disk named *"pg-data-disk"* in the folder
+>
-> Note that if `var.recreate_data_disk` is not equal to *"none"* and  there is already a disk named "pg-data-disk" in the folder then Terraform will through an error.
+> Note that if `var.recreate_data_disk` is not equal to *"none"* and  there is already a disk named "pg-data-disk" in the folder then Terraform will throw an error.

 If the value of `var.recreate data disk` is anything other than *"empty"* or *"none"*, Terraform will create a disk from a snapshot named the same as the value of this variable."
-> Note that passing anything other than *"none"* or to *"empty"* to `var.recreate_data_disk` asserts that there is a disk snapshot object in the YC folder that matches the variable value.
-If there is no such a snapshot object then Terraform will throw an error
+> Note that passing anything other than *"none"* or to *"empty"* to `var.recreate_data_disk` asserts that there is a disk snapshot object in the Yandex Cloud folder that matches the variable value.
+If there is no such a snapshot object then Terraform will throw an error, too

 In the meantime, we want to set the disk size to 20GB, make it the default size, but still let it be changed.
 We introduce a variable `var.pg_data_disk_size` for this purpose.

 Finally we need to specify the availability zone where we create the disk in.
 It should be the same as the virtual machine's one.
 Yandex cloud will not create a virtual machine with a disk from a different availability zone.
 In one of the next steps we will specify the subnet where our PostgreSQL Server will be created.
 For a disk we will take the availability zone from this subnet, too.
 The line `zone = var.subnet.zone` is doing that

-### Step 3.2.2 In the *module* directory create the `variables.tf` file with the following content
+### Step 3.2.2 In the `postgres` *module* directory create the `postgres/variables.tf` file with the following content
 ```
 variable "subnet" {
   type = object({id = string, zone = string, v4_cidr_blocks = list(string)})